 Group B Strep and Pregnancy

-Most babies who are exposed to GBS from their mothers do not have any problems.
-However, some become very sick and can even die from it.
-Premature babies are more likely to be harmed by GBS infection than full-term babies because their bodies and immune systems are less developed.
+When women with GBS are treated with antibiotics during labor, most of their babies do not have any problems.
+But some babies can become very sick from GBS.
+Premature babies are more likely to be infected with GBS than full-term babies because their bodies and immune systems are less developed.

 The two types of GBS disease in babies are:

-- Early-onset infections, the most common type, occur during the first week of life.
-They usually cause problems right away, within 24 hours after birth.
+- Early-onset infections, which happen during the first week of life.
+Babies often have symptoms within 24 hours of birth.

-- Late-onset infections develop in babies weeks to months after birth.
-This type of GBS disease is not well understood, as the source of the infection is commonly unknown (it may pass from the mother or from another source, for example).
+- Late-onset infections, which develop weeks to months after birth.
+This type of GBS disease is not well understood.

 - feeding problems

 - breathing problems